rahmad-r/RIntSum2Sqr/README.md

 # RIntSum2Sqr
-epresenting Integers as the Sum of Two Squares in the Ring Zn
+Representing Integers as the Sum of Two Squares in the Ring Zn GUI Matlab